nils-soderman/motionbuilder-inbetweener/README.md

 ## Options
 Use the buttons T = Translation, R = Rotation, S = Scale, to toggle what the inbetween should affect

-Right click anywhere on the slider to bring up a context menu with additional options
+Right click anywhere on the slider to bring up a context menu with additional options:

 ### Blend from current pose
-On: Blends from the current pose to the neighboring keys
+On: Blends from the current pose to the neighboring keyframes
-Off: Will create the absolute inbetween between the previous and next keyframe
+Off: Creates the absolute inbetween between the previous and next keyframe

 ### Allow overshoot
 If checked you can overshoot the pose by dragging the slider beyond it's max values